Commonwealth Local Government Forum: Partnerships

+The Commonwealth Journal of Local Governance is written under the auspices of CLGF, edited by Cardiff University and published by the University of Technology Sydney.
+It was first published in 2008.

 Organisation

 The CLGF secretariat is housed in the Commonwealth hub on Pall Mall, London and has regional offices in the Caribbean, West Africa, Southern Africa, South Asia and the Pacific, and country programme offices in Sri Lanka and Zimbabwe.
 The current Chair of CLGF is Cllr.
 Mpho Moruakgomo, President of BALA and Secretary-General is Dr Greg Munro, who took over from the founding Secretary-General Dr Carl Wright in 2016.
 CLGF patrons include former UNDP Administrator and New Zealand Prime Minister Rt Hon.
 Helen Clark and Tuvaluan Prime Minister Enele Sopoaga.